 Have you been injured on someone else's property?
 You may have grounds for a premises liability lawsuit.
 California law requires property owners, managers, and occupants to take reasonable precautions to ensure the safety of tenants, patrons, and visitors — including warning them of dangers that may not be immediately obvious — or risk liability for injuries and other losses that occur.

 According to our Inland Empire personal injury lawyer, a premises liability claim can be brought against property owners, businesses, management companies, private homeowners, and even government entities.
 Here's what you need to know about California premises liability cases and how our experienced Inland Empire personal injury attorneys can help you recover compensation if injured by the negligence of a property owner or lessor of the property.

 Common Types of Premises Liability Cases

 - Slips and falls – Often caused by slippery floors or substances on floors.

-- Trips and falls – which may be due to construction defects, uneven or broken flooring, loose carpeting, or objects or cords in walkways
+- Trips and falls – May be due to construction defects, uneven or broken flooring, loose carpeting, or objects or cords in walkways

 - Dog bites and animal attacks